What Holocaust remembrance work means today | DW | 20.01.2022

 But at the time, politicians were against the project; the house was used as a camp for school groups.

-Facing death threats and losing hope that the government would ever pursue and convict Nazi war criminals, Wulf committed suicide in 1974.
+Facing death threats and losing hope that the government would ever pursue and convict Nazi war criminals, Wulf died by suicide in 1974.

 The project was relaunched in the 1980s, and it is only on January 20, 1992, on the 50th anniversary of the Wannsee Conference, that the Holocaust memorial and museum was opened.